chaos-mesh/chaos-mesh/README.md

 ### Define chaos experiment config file

-The chaos experiement configuration is defined in a .yaml file.
+The chaos experiment configuration is defined in a .yaml file.
 The following sample file (`pod-kill-example.yaml`) defines a chaos experiment to kill one tikv pod randomly every 60 seconds:

 ```yaml
 apiVersion: pingcap.com/v1alpha1